Our Conservation Successes

 Marine Conservation Zones

 SEA LIFE joined forces with the Marine Conservation Society, the British Sub Aqua Club and Hugh’s Fish Fight to stage a Westminster rally in support of proposals for 127 new marine conservation zones around the English and Welsh coastlines.
-This short film tells the story…
+The film below tells the story.

 SEA LIFE has been a pioneer in the field of seahorse breeding, successfully breeding and rearing nine different species to date to help this very sensitive and endangered sea creature from facing extinction.